 - special booking.com phone number for genius members.

 I have used this site a few times when I have either left my run a little late to find accommodation or I have found them to be cheaper than my other usual options.
-As I said above, I usually spend more time than most in finding accommodation as $10 here or there soon adds up to a night’s accommodation in the long run.
+As I said above, I usually spend more time than most in finding accommodation as $10 here or there soon adds up to a night’s free accommodation in the long run.

 You will also get extra saving discount options if you are a member and logged in when you book.
 Once you have stayed 20 nights you will be entitled to silver class advantages and after 30 nights you will be a gold member.
 Once at gold you will get to enjoy bonuses such as room upgrades, free breakfast, secret prices and much more.